efce/EAQt/README.md

 and possibly contains bugs, which may result in the loss of data.

 # License
 EAQt is licensed under GPLv3.
-Licensed are avaiable in About->Licenses, or with the source code.
+Licenses are avaiable in About->Licenses, or with the source code.

 # Author
 This program is mainly developed by Filip Ciepiela <filip.ciepiela@agh.edu.pl> and Małgorzata Jakubowska <jakubows@agh.edu.pl>, however every commit is welcome.